chunterg/static_server/README.md

 {
 	"rewrite":{
 		"enable":true, //enable the url rewrite
-		"map":["ajax.yourdomain.com"]  //the online domain to be replaced } ,
+		"map":["ajax.yourdomain.com"]  //the online domain to be rewrited.
+		} ,
 	"RequestMap": {
 		"getUserIdByName": {